Professor Joad Raymond

 - poetry, politics and religion in the seventeenth century

 Though I’d be interested in supervising PhDs on other things: recent and current topics include news of men’s fashion, and breast feeding.
 It just needs to be stimulating and clever.
 So if you have an idea, do pitch it to me.

 Recent and On-Going Research:

-I am currently writing a history of news communication in early modern Europe for Penguin books.
+I have just finished history of news communication in early modern Europe for Penguin books.
 Expect it to offer a new, international perspective on the flows of news around early-modern Europe.